TheGodE6/Solar/README.md

-a bad kah script that's getting better (will be better than scv3-var never)
+a decent kah script that has potential to be better than (iis admin maybe)